SL0PPYJ03/SL0PPYJ03/README.md

-- 👋 Hi, I’m @thatsloppy
+- 👋 Hi, I’m @notjohnless
 - 👀 I’m interested in technology, website building, and gaming.
 - 🌱 I’m starting to get good at HTML and CSS.
-- 📫 How to reach me - You can reach my via Discord through my tag SL0PPY#0001
+- 📫 How to reach me - not.johnless@pm.me

 My repositories are private, sorry.